Tochemey/goakt/README.md

 ![GitHub Created At](https://img.shields.io/github/created-at/Tochemey/goakt)

-Distributed [Go](https://go.dev/) actor framework to build reactive and distributed system in golang using _**protocol buffers as actor messages**_.
+Distributed [Go](https://go.dev/) actor framework to build a reactive and distributed system in golang using _**protocol buffers**_ as actor messages.

 GoAkt is highly scalable and available when running in cluster mode.
 It comes with the necessary features require to build a distributed actor-based system without sacrificing performance and reliability.
 With GoAkt, you can instantly create a fast, scalable, distributed system across a cluster of computers.

 If you are not familiar with the actor model, the blog post from Brian Storti [here](https://www.brianstorti.com/the-actor-model/) is an excellent and short introduction to the actor model.
-Also, check reference section at the end of the post for more material regarding actor model.
+Also, check the reference section at the end of the post for more material regarding the actor model.

 ## 💻 Installation
 ```shell